APIYOJENNIFER/alx-higher_level_programming/0x03-python-data_structures/README.md

 6. Function that prints a matrix of integers
 7. Function that adds 2 tuples
 8. Function that returns a tuple with the length of a string and its first character
+11. Function that deletes the item at a specific position in a list
 12. Switch value of a and b